ezBastion/doc/setup/01-ezb_pki.rst

 """"""""""""""""""""""""""""""""""""""""""""""""""""""""
 3. Run ezb_pki.exe with **init** option.
 """"""""""""""""""""""""""""""""""""""""
-- name: This is the name used as Windows service and as certificat root name.
+- name: This is the name used as Windows service and as certificates root name.
 - fullname:The Windows service description.
 - listen: The TCP/IP port used by ezb_pki to respond at nodes request.
-This port MUST BE reachebled by all ezBastion's node.
+This port MUST BE reachable by all ezBastion's node.

 4. Install Windows service and start it.